 The workforce available in Rice County and surrounding areas has much to offer businesses thinking to relocate or expand their operation.
 This effective labor market offers companies a diverse set of worker skills and abilities.
 Rice County's population and labor force is expected to grow at a faster pace than other surrounding areas.

 The quality and abundance of workforce has been a key factor in recruiting and growing businesses in Rice County.
 We are proud of the quality, educated, and skilled workforce in Rice County – and their Midwest work ethic.
 We also recognize that current and future employers truly need to understand the details about the available workforce and labor pool as they make location and grow decisions.
 To assist with that, Rice County has worked with DEED and Mercer to analyze the workforce.
 The following information provides a comprehensive review of the Rice County labor market.
-Please also be aware that the Rice County Economic Development Staff can assist you with your workforce needs and provide specific and targeted workforce data upon request.
-For more information about any of these reports, or for additional workforce information, please contact the Rice County Economic Development office.

 This study reviews facets of Rice County’s labor market from the perspective of a business leader making a decision to establish or expand an operation in Rice County, Minnesota.
 The study is organized to address three questions that decision makers often ask about a potential work site: